Hard Money Bridge Loans & Financing

-Bridge loan financing typically has a term from one month to 11 months.
+Bridge loan financing typically has a term of less than 12 months.
 North Coast Financial are direct California bridge loan lenders able to provide funding for hard money bridge loans on investment property within a matter of days.
 Owner occupied residential bridge loans take longer to fund (generally 2-3 weeks) due to current federal regulations that must be followed.

-Real estate bridge loans are known by many other names including bridging loan, bridge financing, bridge loan mortgage, gap financing, caveat loan, interim financing or a swing loan.
+Real estate bridge loans are known by many other names including: